lehni/vscode-titlebar-less-macos/README.md

 ```

 Once you ave applied the patches by executing `Titlebar-Less: Enable` as root,
-quit VScode and start it normally without root privileges again.
+quit VSCode and start it normally without root privileges again.

 ## Disclaimer / A Word of Caution